isc-projects/stork/doc/user/man/stork-tool.8.rst

     $ stork-tool db-create --db-maintenance-user postgres --db-name stork --db-user stork INFO[2022-01-25 17:04:56]             main.go:145   created database and user for the server with the following credentials  database_name=stork password=L82B+kJEOyhDoMnZf9qPAGyKjH5Qo/Xb user=stork

-When a database is created using ``psql`` tool, it is sometimes useful to generate a hard-to-guess password for this database:
+When a database is created using the ``psql`` tool, it is sometimes useful to generate a hard-to-guess password for this database:

 .. code-block:: console